 This is a broad question nonetheless specific enough to provide actionable results.
-Offering a product or service that meets Customer needs is a prerequisite to providing high Customer satisfaction.
-If the product doesn’t meet needs of users they are more likely to churn.
+Offering a product or service that meets customer needs is a prerequisite to providing high customer satisfaction.
+If the product doesn’t meet the needs of users they are more likely to churn.

 Hint: To make this customer feedback question even more actionable, ask the following two questions.

 3. Which 3 features are the most valuable to you?